-On July 23, 2021 (the "Closing Date"), Microvast, Inc. and Tuscan Holdings Corp. ("Tuscan") consummated the previously announced merger (the "Merger"), pursuant to the Agreement and Plan of Merger (the "Merger Agreement") dated February 1, 2021, between Tuscan, Microvast, Inc. and TSCN Merger Sub Inc., a Delaware corporation ("Merger Sub").
+Microvast, Inc. was incorporated under the laws of the State of Texas in the United States of America on October 12, 2006 and re-domiciled to the State of Delaware on December 31, 2015.
+On July 23, 2021 (the "Closing Date"), Microvast, Inc. and Tuscan Holdings Corp. ("Tuscan") consummated the previously announced merger (the "Merger" or the "Business Combination"), pursuant to the Agreement and Plan of Merger (the "Merger Agreement") dated February 1, 2021, between Tuscan, Microvast, Inc. and TSCN Merger Sub Inc., a Delaware corporation ("Merger Sub").